exposit/katamoiran/_posts/2017-10-05-3forged-aps-one.md

 <i>15107 Platonic Mastery</i> had some interesting "Last Airbender" mechanics but I wasn't excited by the framing.

 <i>15109 Hounded</i> seems like it'd be possible to play solo as a horror-themed "split hats" kind of game, like I did S\lay w/Me.
-Unfortunately, it requires a modified deck of cards -- no problem with Python, but the instruction say there aren't enough for a full game.
+Unfortunately, it requires a modified deck of cards -- no problem with Python, but the instruction say there aren't enough cards defined for a full game.
 So a pass.

 Here are the ones I actually played at least through character generation.
 Actual plays follow the summaries -- they're not great but show some mechanics.